 Search

-Ryanair (FR/RYR) operates a fleet consisting of a total of 568 aircraft, primarily focused on the Boeing 737 series.
+Ryanair operates a fleet of 611 aircraft, focused primarily on the Boeing 737 series.
 The largest portion of the fleet comprises 410 Boeing 737-800 (B738) aircraft, used for short-haul and medium-haul flights.
-In addition to this, the airline has 157 Boeing 737 MAX 8200 aircraft, a high capacity variant of the Boeing 737 MAX 8 (B38M).
+In addition to this, the airline has 196 Boeing 737 MAX 8200 aircraft, a high capacity variant of the Boeing 737 MAX 8 (B38M).
+As of February 2026, it is believed the airline has received the vast majority of it’s ordered MAX 8200 aircraft.
+Ryanair also holds a single Boeing 737-700, registered under the airline’s Polish AOC,.

 Ryanair operates under multiple brands and Air Operator Certificates (AOCs) to expand its reach across different markets and regulatory environments.
 The core brand is Ryanair DAC, the original Irish-based airline that serves as the backbone of its operations.
 In addition, Ryanair launched other brands like Ryanair UK, which holds a UK AOC to ensure continued operations post-Brexit within the UK domestic market and between the UK and non-EU countries.
 Ryanair Sun, rebranded as Buzz, operates under a Polish AOC, primarily focusing on charter and scheduled flights across Central and Eastern Europe.
 Furthermore, the group operates Malta Air, which holds a Maltese AOC, providing Ryanair with operational flexibility within the EU and beyond.
 Each of these brands allows Ryanair to navigate specific regulatory requirements, maximize operational efficiency, and maintain a broad network throughout Europe and beyond, while operating as one of the most prominent low-cost carriers.